maharba1809/ZombiePan-pygame-src/README.md

 #Capabilities:
 -   GUI
--   Controls menu, audio adjustment, maps
--   Music, Sounds, interactivity
--   key controls s, arrows
--   14 levels
--   2 zomby designs
+-   Controls menu,music, music, 14 levels, 2 zomby designs
--   multishoot
--   efficient coding
--   updates
--   independient development

 #Contact
 Join to this project or support it for future development, donations and feedback at